ZeroCool940711/new-frontera/docs/source/topics/message_bus.rst

 Message bus
 ===========

-Message bus is the transport layer abstraction mechanism.
-Frontera provides interface and several implementations.
+Message bus is the transport layer abstraction mechanism. new_frontera provides interface and several implementations.
 Only one message bus can be used in crawler at the time, and it's selected with :setting:`MESSAGE_BUS` setting.

 Spiders process can use

-.. autoclass:: frontera.contrib.backends.remote.messagebus.MessageBusBackend
+.. autoclass:: new_frontera.contrib.backends.remote.messagebus.MessageBusBackend

 to communicate using message bus.